Categories

 Grandpa and me at San Francisco airport on my first trip, July 1962.

 After the ‘63 season, Warren Spahn pitched two more years in the majors, ironically finishing his career with the Giants in the last half of 1965.
 He retired at age 44.
-Like many of his greatest generation, Spahn’s early career was interrupted to join the Army, seeing action at the Battle of the Bulge.
-He returned to baseball at age 25, with experience and maturity future generations can only imagine.
+Like many of the Greatest Generation, Spahn’s early career was interrupted to join the Army, seeing action at the Battle of the Bulge.
+He returned to baseball at age 25, with experience and maturity that future generations can only imagine.
 In Boston, before the Braves moved to Milwaukee in 1953, Spahn and teammate John Sain were the most feared starting duo in baseball.
-Sports reporters condensed their pitching prowess to, “Spahn and Sain, then pray for rain.”
+Sports reporters condensed their pitching prowess to “Spahn and Sain, then pray for rain.”

 As for the bobblehead, it recently came out of my keepsake chest for a picture with one of my baseball icons – a close friend of six decades, Jim Clem.
 Now here’s a fresh new memory to cherish.